web-dave/webdave.de/src/assets/posts/stackblitz.md

 StackBlitz is an awesome tool for sharing live examples and prototypes.
 But you can do even more.
 With StackBlitz, you can kick off a GitHub Repository with no effort.
 And you can run unit tests, too.

-Here I wanna show how you can run your Karma/Jasmine tests in StackBlitz.
+Now I wanna show how you can run your Karma/Jasmine tests in StackBlitz.

 But first things first.